sjacobs4/om-case-study/README.md

 - the `modify` step must ONLY modify the resource's `tags` attribute and then only the `GitCommitHash` tag
 - if anything else is being modified or destroyed the plan must not proceed (Print out the action that must be taken)

-Add code to the `script.py` file in the `scripting` folder (you can use any language to solve, as long as you also provide instruction on how to excute said script or code agains the test files). script will be tested agains the `*.tfplan` files in that directory.
+Add code to the `script.py` file in the `scripting` folder (you can use any language to solve, as long as you also provide instructions on how to excute said script or code agains the test files).
+The script will be tested agains the `*.tfplan` files in that directory.

 ## 2. Infrastructure As Code